 There are 4 different log file types:

-startup log files – logging information before a module is logged in
+Startup log files – logging information before a module is logged in.

-Module log files – logging information for a logged in module/client, typically these are the files to check for errors when running PC2
+Module log files – logging information for a logged in module/client, typically these are the files to check for errors when running PC2.

-Evaluations/judgments log – on server only, one line per judgment, see Error!
+Evaluations/judgments log – on server only, one line per judgment, see https://github.com/pc2ccs/pc2v9/wiki/Evals.log Error!
 Hyperlink reference not valid. for more details.

-Security log files – logging security issues when they happen
+Security log files – logging security issues when they happen.

-Appendix K – Reports Program
+Appendix K – Reports Tools

-The pc2report program can be used to produce stand-alone reports about the state of the system.
-This program must be run on the PC2 server machine (i.e., the machine on which the pc2server program is run).
+pc2report is a stand-alone program which can be used to produce reports about the state of the system.
+This program must be run on the machine on which the PC2 server is running.
 Each report generated by pc2report is identical in output content and form to the reports created using the Admin Report Tab.

-The following examples use the contest password ‘newpass’; replace ‘newpass’ with the contest password entered when the PC2 server was initially started.
+The following shows examples of using pc2report program to generate reports.
+(The examples use the contest password ‘newpass’; replace ‘newpass’ with the contest password entered when the PC2 server was initially started.)
+The following shows some examples of reports which can be generated by pc2report.

 Show Fastest Solution Summary report

-$ pc2report --contestPassword newpass 'Fastest Solution Summary'
+$ pc2report –contestPassword newpass ‘Fastest Solution Summary’

 Show Runs report

-$ pc2report --contestPassword newpass Runs
+$ pc2report –contestPassword newpass Runs

 Show Runs report, use the report number (15) instead of spelling out report name

-$ pc2report --contestPassword newpass 15
+$ pc2report –contestPassword newpass 15

 Usage

+Entering the command pc2report with no arguments will produce the following usage output:

-Usage: [options] reportName|## [[reportName|##][...]]
+Usage: [options] reportName|## [[reportName|##][…]]

+-F filename - specify command line options in filename

 --profile name - profile name, default uses current profile. name may be a ## from --listp listing

---contestPassword padd - password needed to decrypt pc2 data
+--contestPassword pass - password needed to decrypt pc2 data

+--raw - suppress header and footer; generate “raw” report content

+--xml - output only XML for report

 --list - list names of reports (and the report numbers)